CORRECTION NOTICE: An earlier post (dated 12 Dec 2024, that has since been deleted) communicated false statements of fact.

 Tina Qiu, director of PLP Architecture, suggests that the introduction of sheltered walkways, such as animated canopies and retractable umbrellas, would help shield pedestrians from the relentless sun and frequent showers.

-These features would not only provide comfort but also contribute to the streetscape, creating an environment that attracts visitors year-round.
+These features would provide comfort and contribute to the streetscape, creating an environment that attracts visitors year-round.

-Qiu highlights the advantage of malls that are directly connected to Orchard MRT, where shoppers can move from one venue to another in an air-conditioned environment, offering a more comfortable experience compared to those located in the Tanglin area, which is exposed to the elements.
+Qiu highlights the advantage of malls directly connected to Orchard MRT, where shoppers can move from one venue to another in an air-conditioned environment, offering a more comfortable experience than those in the Tanglin area, which is exposed to the elements.

 Looking ahead